particle-iot/docs/src/content/en/photon/start.md

   <iframe src="https://vine.co/v/eZUH7WaWjMT/embed/simple" width="320" height="320" frameborder="0"></iframe>
 </div>

-Plug the included USB cable into the Photon and your computer.
+Plug the USB cable into the Photon and your computer.
 The Photon should start blinking blue.

 - Not blinking blue?
   - Maybe it's already been configured.
 Hold down the SETUP button until it starts blinking blue, then continue.